aporeto-inc/gaia/v1/doc/documentation.md

 #### `exposedAPIs (external:policies_list)`

-ExposedAPIs contains a tag expression that will determine which APIs a servie is exposing.
+ExposedAPIs contains a tag expression that will determine which APIs a service is exposing.
 The APIs can be defined as the RESTAPISpec or similar specifications for other L7 protocols.

 #### `exposedPort (integer)`